The UK’s street fault reporting website

 Would your country benefit from a FixMystreet site?
 Find out more

-Not all of those people come to post an issue.
+But not all of those people come to post an issue.
 Because FixMyStreet publishes all reports online, it is also a great place to learn what the prevalent problems are, and have been historically, in your own neighbourhood.
 Got a solution?
 There’s also a place for discussion on every report page.

 You don’t even have to visit to find out what’s new: you can subscribe to alerts and we’ll let you know when problems get reported within a set radius of your house or workplace, or within your ward or council.
 FixMyStreet is a popular addition to community and local websites, many of which use the RSS feeds to show reported problems, comments and updates in their area.